influxdata/docs-v2/content/chronograf/v1.10/_index.md

 * View a list of databases, queries and their status
 * Kill a query
-* Download a list of queries in your instance to a csv file
+* Download a list of queries in your instance to a CSV file

 ### Multi-organization and multi-user support